AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Data security/Access and control/RAM Policy/Tutorial: Use RAM policies to control access to OSS.md

 -   Send a request to access a folder of the bucket

-    When you click the Development/ folder of the ramtest-bucket bucket in the console, the console sends a [GetBucket](/intl.en-US/API Reference/Bucket operations/Basic operations/GetBucket (ListObjects).md) request to OSS.
+    When you click the Development/ folder of the ramtest-bucket bucket in the console, the console sends a [GetBucket \(ListObjects\)](/intl.en-US/API Reference/Bucket operations/Basic operations/GetBucket (ListObjects).md) request to OSS.
 The request includes the prefix and delimiter parameters.

     -   Sample request